sta/websocket-sharp/README.md

 };
 ```

-**Frame type** of received WebSocket data frame is stored in `e.Type` (`WebSocketSharp.MessageEventArgs.Type`, its type is `WebSocketSharp.Frame.Opcode`), so you check it out and you determine which item you should operate.
+The `e.Type` (`WebSocketSharp.MessageEventArgs.Type`, its type is `WebSocketSharp.Frame.Opcode`) contains the **Frame type** of the data frame, so you check it out and you determine which item you should operate.

 ```cs
 switch (e.Type)